lazyshyman/huing/README.md

+# **Hello**😸

-I am junsoo kim, my major is computerscience and my grade is sophomore in university.
+I am junsoo kim, 22years old, my major is computerscience and my grade is sophomore in university.

 I like movies, japanese cartoons.
 Let me introduce movies,cartoons what i like.